gypsydave5/gypsydave5.github.io/posts/go-is-an-object-oriented-programming-language.md

   - OO
 ---

+## So

+Yeah, so.
+This is a big question.
+But let's first get one thing put to bed: There is no such thing as an object-oriented programming language,[^4] there are just programming languages you can do object-oriented programming in to a greater or lesser extent.

 ## What even is object-oriented programming anyway?

 > First of all, think of an OO system as a bunch of intelligent animals inside your machine (the objects) talking to each other by sending messages to one another.
 Think “object.”
 Classes are irrelevant—they’re just a convenience provided for the compiler. [^1]